webpy/webpy.github.com/cookbook/session_with_reloader.md

 # Problem

-There are some issues in using sessions when running the application with autoreload=True.
+There are some issues in using sessions when running the application in debug mode.
 Is there any work-around?

 # Solution

+web.py runs the program in debug mode when run using the builtin webserver.
+Simplest fix for this is to disable debug mode, which can be done by setting web.config.debug = False.

+    import web
+    web.config.debug = False

+    # rest of your code

+If you want to use sessions in debug mode then here is a work-around.

-Since the reloader loads the main module twice (once as __main__ and once with its name), 2 session objects will be created.
+Since debug mode enables module reloading, the reloader loads the main module twice (once as __main__ and once with its name), 2 session objects will be created.
 This can be avoided by storing the session in some global place to avoid creating the second one.

 Here is a sample code which saves session in `web.config`.